Anxiety

 Sources of Anxiety

 The sources of anxiety are rooted in genetics, one’s view of the world, and your history of social nurturing.
 A history of trauma can have a major impact on the presentation of anxiety.
 Another important area of inquiry for anxiety is called ‘locus of control.’
 How much control do you perceive that you have in regards to you life events?
 Life is fragile and uncertain.
 When your locus of control relies too much on external events you will be more susceptible to anxiety.
+The main catalyst for anxiety is the feeling of being in danger or out of control.
+Anxiety may also be caused by stress or by changes in your life, such as starting university or losing someone close to you.

 Treatment

 CBT is the most common treatment for anxiety.
-Yet there are other approaches including psychodynamic, biofeedback, neurofeedback, Gestalt, and existential therapy.
+Yet, there are other approaches including psychodynamic, biofeedback, neurofeedback, Gestalt, and existential therapy.
 Referrals for medication may also be necessary.
 A comprehensive intake is the first step towards treating anxiety.
 Some key intake questions include:

 - What stressors are in your life?